SciTools/iris/docs/src/further_topics/dask_best_practices/index.rst

 CPU Allocation
 --------------

-When running on a multi-processing system, unless configured otherwise, Dask will attempt to create one parallel 'worker' task for each CPU visible.
+When running on a computing cluster, unless configured otherwise, Dask will attempt to create one parallel 'worker' task for each CPU.
 However, within a Slurm allocation, only *some* of these CPUs are actually accessible -- often, and by default, only one.
 This leads to a serious over-commitment unless it is controlled.

-So, **whenever Iris is used on a multi-processing system, you must always control the number of dask workers to a sensible value**, matching the slurm allocation.
+So, **whenever Iris is used on a computing cluster, you must always control the number of dask workers to a sensible value**, matching the slurm allocation.
 You do this with::